red-hat-storage/ocs-ci/conf/README.md

 * `ssh_jump_host` - dict containing configuration for SSH jump host
     * `host` - hostname or IP address of the SSH Jump host
     * `user` - username for the ssh connection to the SSH jump host
+* `ipv6` - ipv6 single stack deployment of OCP and ODF.

 #### REPORTING